 A special focal point of the GAAS is the support of young scholars.
 Our longstanding cooperation with the Fulbright Commission in terms of postdoctoral fellowships is part of this endeavor.
 Another example of the GAAS’s successful commitment to the support of a new generation of academics is our Postgraduate Forum (PGF).

 Next to our conferences, our annually published Information Booklet (Mitteilungsblatt) is the most important source of information for all members.
 In addition to news from the GAAS, the Information Booklet offers a comprehensive list of unpublished and current research projects and also a directory listing all university departments, instructors, and classes dealing with American Studies.
-The booklet also contains information on conferences, fellowship programs, and a complete list of all GAAS members.
+The booklet also contains information on conferences and fellowship programs.

 If you are lnterested in becoming a member of the GAAS, you are welcome to contact our executive board.
 Membership is open to everyone “connected to the tasks and goals of the associatlon” (Statutes, Article 3).
 Academic standing or a certain nationality or professional position are not required.
 Since the GAAS’ is recognized as a non-profit organization, membership fees and donations are tax deductible.